AbhiXverse/Solidity-journey/Day 16/How Uniswap Works.md

 - No Middleman - No trusted intermediary is needed, ensuring decentralized and trustless trades
 - Permissionless - Anyone can create a liquidity pool, allowing for the exchanges of any pair of ERC-20 tokens
-- Security - Powered by smart contrsc
+- Security - Powered by smart contract on Ethereum, which are immutable and decentralized